 The study recruited parents with new babies (6 to 12 weeks old) who were predominantly breastfed to take part.

 - an initial home visit;

+Recruitment for the VITALITY trial has now closed with final data collected in around April 2023.
+The research team has started analysing samples and surveys.
 We’ll be watching out for the results of this study with great interest.

 As well as finding out more about Vitamin D and the development of food allergies, the VITALITY trial researchers are undertaking a six-year follow-up to explore the effects of vitamin D on eczema, asthma and heart, hearing and developing teeth.
 Trial participants will be invited back when they turn six for free follow up testing for allergies as well as lung function, dental, hearing and heart health assessments.